txthinking/brook/docs/example.md

 ```

 ```
-brook tproxy --link 'brook://...' --dnsListen :53
+brook tproxy --link 'brook://...' --dnsListen 192.168.1.2:53 --disableAAAA
 ```

+Replace 192.168.1.2 with your Linux IP.
 You may need to manually configure the computer or mobile gateway and DNS.

 ### GUI for official OpenWrt